snowch-notes/deep-learning/perceptron-learning-rule.md

 #### The Goal: Minimizing Error

 Imagine a Perceptron with multiple inputs and a single output neuron.
-Its task is to classify an input pattern as belonging to one of two classes (e.g., "Spam" or "Not Spam").
+Its task is to classify an input pattern as belonging to one of two classes.
+For example, a simple weather prediction system:

+- $x_1 = 1$ if humidity > 80%, otherwise 0
+- $x_2 = 1$ if temperature > 25°C, otherwise 0
+- Predict: rain (1) or no rain (0)

 The Perceptron makes a prediction by calculating a weighted sum of its inputs and then applying an activation function.
 A common choice for this is the **step function**, which typically outputs 1 if the calculated sum is positive and 0 otherwise.

 The Perceptron learns by being shown examples from a training set, one at a time.
 For each example, it makes a prediction which is then compared to the actual, correct label (the target output).
 If the prediction is wrong, the learning rule is applied to adjust the weights.